 And like most bullies, they’re looking for an easy target.
 A lot of your strategy should be making yourself and your business a difficult target.
 Do not underestimate the value of using things like a generated password and MFA to make yourself a difficult target.
 There a plenty of targets out there, you want to be that scrappy kid on the playground bullies avoid.

-Know what to look for when hiring a security firm
+Know what to look for In a Cybersecurity Partner

 There is an ocean of Managed Service Providers (MSPs) out there that are desperately trying to sell you the shiniest new cybersecurity tool.
 This is, in part, because we make a pretty good margin on those products.
 Unfortunately, my IT brethren often resort to leveraging fear, uncertainty, and doubt to do so.
 We call this FUD selling, and it doesn’t really work.

 Not only do I hate this tactic, but they’re also not being 100% truthful with you.
-Tools help, but almost two decades of experience in this field has drawn me to this conclusion: cybersecurity is a people and process issue.
+Tools help, but cybersecurity is a people and process issue.
 It doesn’t matter how many tools you have if they’re not being leveraged properly.
 And even if they are being leveraged properly, businesses and organizations are really just a group of humans working towards the same goal.

 Imperfect, fallible, beautifully flawed humans.
-They make mistakes.
+They (we) all make mistakes.

 Cybersecurity is a game of minimizing and reducing risk by training people, writing repeatable and sensible processes, THEN adding the right tools in to support your team.
 So the next time someone tries to sell you a cybersecurity product that’s going to magically fix all your cybersecurity issues, tell them to kick rocks.
 They’re lying to you.